 Different breeds will require a different amount of upkeep to maintain their skin and fur in good condition and all except maybe short hair breeds will require a haircut from time to time.
 Whilst you may decide to take your pooch to a professional for full grooming on a regular basis, you should still expect to brush your puppy’s coat in-between the sessions.
 Brushing is required for all puppies – even those with very short hair.
 It is an excellent opportunity to inspect your dog for parasites and skin conditions such as dandruff and get you more familiar with your dogs body condition.
 Regular brushing prevents fur from getting matted, distributes oils in the fur keeping it shiny and removes foreign debris like dirt and grass seeds reducing the need frequent baths (breed dependant, most dogs only require minimal bathing).

 Why we like it: We like the Mikki brand for most of our own Westies needs, they are well made, sturdy brushes that do the job they are designed for.
 They make a whole range of combs and brushes to suit every dogs needs.
+(UK Only)